 They would naturally prefer to be in dark places, under the hedge or at the back of a garden shed would be an ideal place for them.
 They also need a place where they feel safe and can’t be dug out by foxes and dogs.
-So try to make sure they are shoved underneath somewhere they can’t get them.
+So try to make sure they are kept well hidden away from danger.

 You should also resist the temptation to check in on your hotel guest as they hate to be disturbed.

 The female frog tends to hibernate near the pound environment, close enough to the water but outside the water.
 They like bricks stacked in a scattered manner, as if they were dumped on the ground by a wheel barrow.
-They will climb into the crack, make sure there are a few entrances for them.
-Similar to hedgehogs it will be like a cave for them.
+They will climb into the cracks so make sure there are a few openings for them.
+Similar to hedgehogs, this will act like a cave for them.

 The male frogs hibernate in or around the pond itself.
-The males wake up in the spring time, they start croaking and the females hear it and are then attracted to the pound to lay their egg spawn.
+The males wake up in the spring time, they start croaking and the females hear it and are they are attracted to the pond to lay their egg spawn.